School Transport - Routes and stops

 If a school bus service is shortened or stopped, a minimum of one full term’s notice is given to the affected students.

-Schools may want request that a bus route is extended to serve more eligible students.
+Schools may want to request that a bus route is extended to serve more eligible students.

 Ministry services usually travel along main roads - extensions may be approved along main or side roads.